victorteka56/victorteka56/README.md

 </p>

 ## Victor B Teka
-Hi there!
-I'm Victor, and I am a Software Engineer based in the US.
-I love learning languages and frameworks  I also enjoy wireframing, ui, ux, and design in general.
+Greetings!
+I'm Victor, a dynamic and versatile Full Stack Software Engineer.
+I relish opportunities to master an extensive spectrum of technologies, from frontend  encompassing wireframing, UI, and UX, to crafting robust and scalable backend solutions

 ## Skills and Experience
 * ⚛ Java